The Rich History of Iloilo

 Together with their warriors and slaves, the group included ten datus.
 The following individuals traveled across the seas in their large boats known as “barangays” while being led by Datu Puti and his wife Pinangpangan: Datu Bangkaya and his wife Katurong; Paiburong and his wife Pabulanan; Paduhinog and his wife Ribongsapaw; Dumangsol and his wife Kabiling; Sumakwel and his wife Kapinangan; Dumalugdog, Dumangsil, Balen They arrived at the Sirawagan River’s mouth in what is today the southern Iloilo town of San Joaquin.

 The island was ruled by an Aeta ruler named Marikudo and his wife Maniwangtiwang when the Borneans arrived.
-In order to negotiate the acquisition of the land, Datu Puti wasted no time in searching for Marikudo.
-Marikudo feted the Borneans for two days after learning that they were hospitable, at which point he consented to sell the property in exchange for one sadok, a wide-brimmed hat made of beaten gold, one batiya, a huge basin also made of beaten gold, and a long necklace made of gold for his wife.
+To negotiate the acquisition of the land, Datu Puti wasted no time in searching for Marikudo.
+Marikudo feted the Borneans for two days after learning that they were hospitable.
+He consented to sell the property in exchange for one sadok, a wide-brimmed hat made of beaten gold, one batiya, a big basin made of beaten gold, and a long necklace made of gold for his wife.

-Afterward, Datu Puti left seven datus in Malandog, Hamtik, but he continued on to Borneo via Batangas, taking with him Datus Dumangsil and Balensusa, whom he had left somewhere on the coast of Luzon in order to start new settlements.
+Afterward, Datu Puti left seven datus in Malandog, Hamtik he continued to Borneo via Batangas, taking with him Datus Dumangsil and Balensusa, whom he had left somewhere on the coast of Luzon to start new settlements.